 Characteristics: This is a very well-organized beach with all the necessary amenities.
 It’s sandy and exposed to northern winds.

-You can find this long sandy beach just 9 km east from Heraklion.
+You can find this long sandy beach just 9 km east of Heraklion.

-The beach also has great bars and tavernas, as well as water sport centers.
+The beach also has great bars and tavernas, as well as water sports centers.
 The place gets windy very often, so if you are into windsurfing, this place is perfect for you.